College is about learning—and not all learning happens in the classroom. Extracurricular

 facility by day and fuel for enormous bonfires by night.
 Bunnell wanted the fires

 to symbolize the passing of the torch of knowledge.

-What’s more Alaskan than S Winter Carnival is a way to break the monotony of the Fairbanks
+What’s more Alaskan than SNOW!?
+Winter Carnival is a way to break the monotony of

-winter with invigorating and entertaining activities in February ranging from ice
+the Fairbanks winter with invigorating and entertaining activities in February ranging

 Winter Carnival started as a tradition in the city of Fairbanks.
 The carnival was